Riiid-Team/AI-Learning/README.md

 ### Model
 First, we created a baseline model was to compare our model performances.
 The baseline is the most common outcome from the training dataset, answered correctly = 1.
 Baseline accuracy is 50%.
 This means that a user will get an answer correct 50% of the time.
 Models evaluated on train, validate, and the test set were:
 - Logistic Regression
--	Decision Tree
 - Random Forest
-- AdaBoost
 - Gradient Boost
--	K-Nearest Neighbors
--	Naive Bayes
--	Neural Net

 ### Final Model
 Our Random Forest was the best performing model, with an AUC score of .692.
-AUC is a measure of True Positives and Falso Positives.
+AUC is a measure of True Positives and False Positives.
 A True Positive means that our model predicted that a student answered a question correctly, and their response was correct.
-A False Positive means our model predicts a student responded to a question correctly when their answer was incorrect.
-An AUC score can range between 0 and 1, where the higher the number, the more accurate a classification model is.
+A False Positive means our model predicted a student responded to a question correctly when their answer was incorrect.
+An AUC score ranges between 0 and 1, where the higher the number, the more accurate a classification model is.

 > A Random Forest algorithm creates many individual decision trees (models) and combines them to produce a predictive model.